San Francisco Feature

 Kids can be fussy eaters, but parents can be, too, so picking places that will satisfy both is important.
 Fortunately, there are plenty of excellent possibilities all over town.

 Sears Fine Food.
 If you're downtown for breakfast, stop at the touristy but venerable Sears Fine Food, home of "the world-famous Swedish pancakes."
 Eighteen of the silver-dollar-size beauties cost less than a movie ticket.
 439 Powell St., near Post St., San Francisco, CA, 94102.
 415/986–0700.

 City View Restaurant.
-Nearby in Chinatown, City View Restaurant serves a varied selection of dim sum, with tasty pork buns for kids and more-exotic fare for adults.
+Over in Chinatown, City View serves a varied selection of dim sum, with tasty pork buns for kids and more exotic fare such as chicken feet and turnip cakes for adults.
+Though less expensive than nearby Yank Sing, this bustling restaurant is no less busy, so be prepared for epic weekend waits.
 662 Commercial St., near Kearny St., San Francisco, CA, 94111.
 415/398–2838.

 Pluto's.
 Try Pluto's after a visit to Golden Gate Park.
 Small kids love the chicken nuggets and mac and cheese, whereas bigger kids will likely opt for one of the two-fisted sandwiches or make-your-own salads.
 Everyone will want a double-fudge brownie for dessert.
 627 Irving St., between 7th and 8th Sts., San Francisco, CA, 94122.
 415/753–8867.